fbpx

 (604) 824-8191 info@chilliwackfair.com

-EXHIBITOR’S ENTRY DATE: Thursday, August 10 between 11 a.m. and 6 p.m.
+EXHIBIT ARRIVAL DATE: Bring your exhibits on Thursday, August 7 between 11 a.m. and 6 p.m.
 Entries brought after this time cannot be judged.

 ENTRY FEE: